soyelherein/soyelherein.github.io/_posts/2025-08-11-airflow-unit-testing.md

 - **Fast Feedback**: Know immediately if a recent change broke your DAGs.
 - **Higher Confidence**: Safer refactoring and deployment cycles.
 - **Minimal Overhead**: One file, one assertion—yet effective.
+- **Airflow upgrade**: Unittesting dags for compatibility with newer airflow upgrade.

 ---